Best subscription billing software for SaaS in 2026: A decision guide

 What's headless monetization?

 Headless monetization is the model where billing is configured the way modern frontends are configured.
 Through APIs, CLIs, code, and MCP servers, not through dashboards.
 Pricing changes ship as pull requests, with tests, in CI/CD.
 Engineers stay in their IDE.
 Finance still gets the dashboard for reporting.
-Solvimon is the platform built native to this model.
+Solvimon is built native to this model.

 Which billing platform handles multi-entity global SaaS best?